Antiochis of Commagene

 Antiochis of Commagene (Aντιoχίς) — was a Princess from the Kingdom of Commagene, who lived in the 1st century BC.
 She was of Greek and Iranian descent.

-Family
+Life

 Antiochis was the second daughter of King Antiochus I Theos of Commagene and Queen Isias Philostorgos.
 Unfortunately very little is known on Antiochis.
 The identity of her husband is unknown and she had a daughter called Aka, also known as Aka I of Commagene.

 She appeared to have died of unknown causes sometime between the late 30s or early 20s BC.
 Antiochis was buried along with her mother and her daughter on a burial site known as the Karakush or Karakuş Tumulus.
+Her brother, the king Mithridates II, built their tomb, and wrote an inscription which praised his sister Antiochis, his niece Aka, and their mother, Isias.